glennhenry/cs-notes/docs/computer-and-programming-fundamentals/11-object-oriented-programming/object-oriented-programming.md

 Visibility modifier is a keyword that determines the accessibility and visibility of class members.
 A class member refers to the components of a class, including its attributes and methods.

-There are typically two visibility modifiers used in OOP :
+There are typically three visibility modifiers used in OOP :

 - **Public** : A public keyword is used to make class members accessible from anywhere.
 External code can interact and modify the detail of an object.
 - **Private** : A private keyword is used to make class members accessible only within the class in which it is declared.
 It cannot be accessed or modified from outside the class.